 After the taking of Gulltown, Lord Robert Baratheon returned to Storm's End and called his bannermen in rebellion against King Aerys II Targaryen.
 However, some of the storm lords remained loyal to Aerys and, encouraged by Lord Owen Merryweather, the Hand of the King, they rejected Robert's commands.
 Lords Cafferen, Fell, and Grandison were going to join forces at Summerhall, a ruined castle of House Targaryen in the Dornish Marches, and then march on Storm's End to confront their liege lord.
 Robert, catching wind of it, raced with his forces to meet them.

 Not much is known about the battle, only that Robert managed to arrive first and won three battles in a single day, defeating the forces of the three loyalist houses in turn as they arrived.
 Additionally, Robert killed Lord Fell in single combat.

 Robert consolidated his power in the stormlands, winning the support of the rest of the storm lords, which allowed him to march towards the Reach with no enemy forces loose in his rear.

-Lord Fell was killed and his son Silveraxe, Lord Grandison and Lord Cafferen were captured and taken to Storm's End as prisoners.
-The three captives would later join the rebel cause after some time spent in captivity.
-Lord Randyll Tarly killed Cafferen in the battle of Ashford, while Grandison died after the war from wounds taken in the battle of the Trident.
+The late Lord Fell's son, Silveraxe, was captured, as were Lord Grandison and Lord Cafferen were captured.
+Taken to Storm's End as prisoners, the three joined the rebel cause after some time spent in captivity.
+Lord Randyll Tarly killed Cafferen in the battle of Ashford, while Grandison died after the war from wounds taken in the Battle of the Trident.